Alaska Fishing Gear: What to Pack, Buy Here, & Leave at Home

 Emergency Orders

-In addition, regulations change by Emergency Order almost weekly during the season.
-So check the ADF&G hotline or app the morning you fish, especially for kings on the Kenai, Kasilof, and Nushagak.
-A fishery can close overnight when escapement numbers fall behind.
-As a result, locals build this into their daily routine, and you should too.
+Regulations change by Emergency Order almost weekly during season.
+Check the ADF&G hotline or app the morning you fish — especially for kings on the Kenai, Kasilof, and Nushagak.
+A fishery can close overnight.

 Core Fishing Gear Every Alaska Angler Needs